dkihe/ckst/README.md

   * Added forms to enter in user information.
   * General UI modifications for appealing design.
-    * Current/Next Task: Finish UI related tasks for the app, Add additional features/styling to Users and the Contact Form, Create the wiki Contact Us page
+    * Current/Next Task: Finish UI related tasks for the app, add additional features/styling to Users and the Contact Form, create the wiki Contact Us page
 * Kainalu Kihe
   * Changed design of Signup and Login pages to reflect old design of webpages
     * Current/Next Task: Design PasswordBank, NewEntry, and Contact Us page